Tommy Merlyn: Powers and abilities

 As his father has been established as one of the greatest and most accurate archers in the DC Universe, Tommy Merlyn's archery and marksmanship skills can be compared to those of Green Arrow, Roy Harper and Connor Hawke.

 In other media

-Numerous characters based on Tommy Merlyn appear in media set in the Arrowverse, all portrayed by Colin Donnell as an adult.
+Numerous characters based on Tommy Merlyn appear in media set in the Arrowverse, portrayed by Colin Donnell as an adult.